 Whether the condition affects one or both eyes

-Whether the condition can be corrected with glasses, contact lenses or surgery
+Whether the condition can be corrected with glasses, contact lenses or vision surgery

 Whether the vision condition will worsen over time

-If you fail your eye exam, the DMV may place a restriction on your license.
-Types of restrictions could include:
+Depending on your individual situation, the state may place a restriction on your license.
+Restrictions could include:

 Requiring you to wear corrective lenses

-During this subsequent DMV visit, your vision will be retested.
-In some cases, you may also need to take a driving test to prove to the DMV you can drive safely.
+Your vision will be retested during this visit.
+In some cases, you may need to take a driving test to prove to the DMV you can drive safely.

 Page published in January 2020